HomeBlog › Track Day Cost

 How much do tires cost per track day?

-If you buy a set of 200TW performance tires ($450–$650) and they last 8 track days, that is $56–$81 per event in amortized tire cost.
+If you buy a set of 200TW performance tires and they last 8 track days, amortized tire cost can land around $65–$175 per event depending on tire size, model, mounting cost, car weight, pace, alignment, and track surface.
 Many drivers do not replace every event — they buy a set and spread the cost across several events.